The Gantt Chart can be viewed by all user types (including Collaborators) on all paid accounts.

 - Add or Remove Columns from the Table

-- Expand and Collapse Items on the Timeline View
+- Expand and Collapse Items on the Gantt Chart

-- Open a Task from the Timeline View
+- Open a Task from the Gantt Chart

 - More Resources

-Use the Gantt Chart (Timeline View) to see how tasks in your Folder or Project are scheduled and to quickly make adjustments to your project's timeline.
+Use the Gantt Chart to see how tasks in your Folder or Project are scheduled and to quickly make adjustments to your project's timeline.

 - Backlogged tasks with scheduled subtasks appear on the timeline and are represented by bars with striped diagonal lines which extend from the earliest subtask’s start date to the latest subtask’s end date.

-To view a Folder or Project on the Timeline View:
+To view a Folder or Project on the Gantt Chart:

-- Select a Folder or Project from the Workspace’s left-hand Navigation panel.
+- Select a Folder or Project from the Folder tree 1.

-Tasks appear on the timeline in the color associated with their status.
-You can check the “Highlight overdue” box to have all overdue tasks color-coded red.
+On the timeline portion of the chart tasks appear in the color associated with their status.
+You can check the “Highlight overdue” box 3 to have all overdue tasks color-coded red.

 - If a Project has scheduled start and end dates, then the bracket spans from the Project’s start date to its end date (regardless of when tasks within the Project are scheduled).
 For Folders (and Projects which do not have scheduled start and end dates): the bracket spans from the task with the earliest start date to the end date of the task with the latest end date.